jefmenegazzo/mpu-i2c-drivers-python/README.md

 ## Final Notes

-The foler **mpu9250** consist of the high level library.
+The folder **mpu9250** consist of the high level library.
 The folder **examples** contains files with basic execution and threaded examples.

 ## License